EdenMrz/elbaf/README.md

 # ELBAF
 **elbaf** is a command line tool for compressing/decompressing files.
-It currently uses Huffman encoding as its compression algorithm - other algorithms will be implemented in the future.
+It uses Huffman encoding as its compression algorithm.

 Usage:
 ```